This post is a follow-up post to my previous post Optimizing WordPress hosted on Windows.

 Within your WP environment navigate to Plugins » Add New and search for W3 Total Cache.
 Within the details pane, select Install now to initiate the installation process.

 After installing the plugin, a new main menu item will appear named Performance.
 Click on Performance » CDN.
-After the page has refreshed navigate to the General section and select the types of files you would like to store within the CDN.
-I’ve selected all 5 options.
+After the page has refreshed, navigate to the General section and select the types of files, you would like to store within the CDN.
+I’ve chosen all five options.

 The Container is just the name of the storage container as created before.
 Just leave the SSL support setting unaltered and add your CNAME within the first input box at the question; Replace site’s hostname with.
 After providing all information, make sure to press the Microsoft Azure Storage upload button.

-This is a very important step of the configuration process however, the plugin is only mentioning this at the very bottom of the CDN configuration page.
-Without configuring the following your CDN won’t lead to any performance gains.
+This is a crucial step of the configuration process; however, the plugin is only mentioning this at the very bottom of the CDN configuration page.
+Without configuring the following, your CDN won’t lead to any performance gains.

 NOTE: It turns out that CDN’s are pretty “dumb” and won’t GZIP or set expiration headers by default.
 The metadata of the stored item needs to include the information allowing the CDN to serve the file with the correct headers.

 After configuring the CDN within W3 Total Cache, refresh the WP main page.
-W3 Total Cache will include leave a message within the notification area indicating stating the following: Settings that affect Browser Cache settings for files hosted by the CDN have been changed.
-To apply the new settings…
+W3 Total Cache will include leaving a message within the notification area, indicating stating the following: Settings that affect Browser Cache settings for files hosted by the CDN have been changed.
+To apply the new settings.

 Just note that you can only export one Media Type at the same time.